20 Different Types of Fruits Explained

 Photo by PublicDomainPictures on Pixabay

-A melon is any of several plants in the Cucurbitaceae family that produce sweet, edible, and fleshy fruit.
-The term “melon” can refer to both the plant and the fruit.
+A melon is any of several plants in the Cucurbitaceae family that produce sweet, edible, and fleshy fruit. “melon” can refer to both the plant and the fruit.

 A melon is a berry, specifically a “pepo” in botany.
 Melon is an excellent herbal cancer treatment, particularly for breast cancer.

-And due to the presence of dietary fiber and vitamin B1 (Thiamine) in egusi, melon aid food digestion.
+Due to dietary fiber and vitamin B1 (Thiamine) in egusi, melon aids food digestion.

 Because of its vitamin B1 content, it also aids in appetite stimulation.